harness/developer-hub/docs/platform/7_Connectors/ref-cloud-providers/aws-connector-settings-reference.md

 ## Connect to EKS

-If you want to connect Harness to Elastic Kubernetes Service (Amazon EKS), use the platform-agnostic [Kubernetes Cluster Connector](kubernetes-cluster-connector-settings-reference.md).
+If you want to connect Harness to Elastic Kubernetes Service (Amazon EKS), use the platform-agnostic [Kubernetes cluster connector](kubernetes-cluster-connector-settings-reference.md).

 ## AWS Serverless Lambda